Postnuptial Agreement Attorneys in Campbell: Legal Planning After Marriage

 Similarly, a judge won’t agree to let you waive spousal support if you make a lot more money than your spouse.
 If any statements in the document would leave one spouse much more in debt than the other or unable to afford necessities, a judge won’t agree to it.

 Another detail is that effective postnuptial agreements can’t mention information about child custody or child support.
-These family law matters that pertain to children have to be worked out during the divorce proceedings, not in a postnuptial or prenuptial agreement.
+These family law matters involving children must be resolved during divorce proceedings, not in a postnuptial or prenuptial agreement.

 If your agreement seems grossly unfair to one party or includes information on handling family law issues regarding the children, you must modify it before a judge signs it.
-Even if a judge ends up signing it despite its flaws, they likely won’t enforce the contract in court in the future.
-If you want to ensure that the agreement you draft is not only in your best interests but also enforceable, hire a postnuptial agreement attorney to help.
+Even if a judge signs it despite its flaws, they likely won’t enforce it in court.
+If you want to ensure that the agreement you draft is not only in your best interests but also enforceable, hire a family law attorney to help.
 Contact our Campbell law firm for a consultation today.

 At Hepner & Pagan, LLP, we have experience drafting and reviewing prenuptial and postnuptial agreements for spouses throughout Santa Clara County.
-We want to make sure the contract is in your best interests and meets all the standards concerning public policy in California so that you don’t have to spend time adjusting it in the event that your marriage ends in the future.
+We want to make sure the contract is in your best interests and meets all public policy standards in California, so you don’t have to spend time adjusting it if your marriage ends in the future.
 If you want to ensure your agreement is done right the first time, hire a caring family law attorney from our firm.

 408-688-9153